A Pair of Pittsburgh RenaissancesFebruary 11, 2015

-Pittsburgh, the “Smoky City”
+The “Smoky City”

-Pittsburgh was once known as the “Smoky City” or “Hell With the Lid Off” due to the overwhelmingly foul conditions that plagued it for over a century.
-Its geographic location and natural resource endowments made it an ideal home for the industries that inevitably created the pollution problem.
+Due to the foul conditions that plagued Pittsburgh for over a century it was once known as the “Smoky City” or “Hell With the Lid Off”.
+Its geographic location and natural resources made it an ideal home for the industries that inevitably created the pollution problem.
 The city’s dark past has been described as a cautionary tale for cities lacking environmental control.
 Pittsburgh has an extremely long history of pollution and the struggle to alleviate it.

-Extractive industries such as coal mining resulted in some of the biggest and longest lasting impacts on the environment.
-It began in 1762 when a coal seam was discovered along the south bank of the Monongahela River.
-Coal was an important energy source that fueled the industrialization of most of the country, but Pittsburgh’s environment paid the price for it.
+In 1762 a coal mining seam was discovered along the south bank of the Monongahela River.
+This resulted in some of the biggest and longest lasting impacts on our environment.
+Coal was an important energy source that fueled the industrialization of the country.
+However, Pittsburgh’s environment certainly paid the price.
 Smoke pollution was the most noticeable effect of coal consumption and gave the city its identity as the “City of Smoke.”

 He had grown up in a tough working-class Irish neighborhood in the Point by Fort Pitt.
-The neighborhood consisted of many run-down and abandoned steel mills and other old industrial buildings.
+The neighborhood consisted of many industrial buildings which included run-down and abandoned steel mills.
 He had lived among some of the worst impurities in the city and saw the need to improve conditions.
-After becoming mayor, he began what has been referred to as “Renaissance I” to clean up the city.
-The 20-year redevelopment effort included sandblasting the smoky grime off the city’s iconic skyscrapers and making transportation improvements.
-The city began enforcing smoke ordinances.
-The war effort exhausted many of the industries that were the source of the pollution problem, forcing them to be reassessed.
+This gave him a deep passion to clean up the city.
+After becoming mayor he began to clean up the city.
+The 20-year redevelopment effort included sandblasting the smoky grime off the city’s iconic skyscrapers.
+The city began enforcing smoke ordinance and making transportation improvements.
+Additionally, the war effort exhausted many of the industries that were the source of the pollution problem.
 The city began to improve dramatically as it found new sources of energy and other ways to provide jobs.

 Pittsburgh Today, a Hub of Technology and Research

-Modern day Pittsburgh continues to make environmental improvements as it reshapes its identity from a dark and gloomy city of industry to a bright city on the cutting edge of technology and business.
-These changes in the economy have aided in the environmental transformation of the city and surrounding area.
-Pittsburgh ranks among the most livable cities in the world and often tops the list for the United States.
-The vision and promises of David Lawrence will continue to have positive and lasting effects on the city for years to come.
+Modern day Pittsburgh continues to make environmental improvements.
+It reshaped its identity from “The City of Smoke” to one on the cutting edge of technology and business.
+These changes in the economy have certainly aided in our environmental transformation.
+The vision and promises of David L. Lawrence will continue to have positive and lasting effects on the city for years to come.